emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB.md

-In order to achieve this function, we will complete the following 4 tasks:
+To achieve this function, we will complete the following 4 tasks:

 1. Install and initialize InfluxDB
 2. Set the filter conditions of the rule engine